jccpalmer/docs/docker/deluge.md

 # Project scope

 This document describes how to create a Deluge Docker container with traffic that routes through the Gluetun VPN tunnel described in the [Gluetun VPN tunnel](/docker/gluetun) document.
-This will also show how to have Deluge download files to a NAS via an SMB share.
+This will also show you how to have Deluge download files to a NAS via an SMB share.

 ## Background